wal-g/wal-g/README.md

 To configure GPG key for encryption and decryption.
 By default, no encryption is used.
 Public keyring is cached in the file "/.walg_key_cache".

+* `WALG_CSE_KMS_ID`

+To configure AWS KMS key for client side encryption and decryption.
+By default, no encryption is used.
+(AWS_REGION required to be set when using AWS KMS key client side encryption)

 * `WALG_DELTA_MAX_STEPS`

  Delta-backup is difference between previously taken backup and present state. `WALG_DELTA_MAX_STEPS` determines how many delta backups can be between full backups.
 Defaults to 0.